This feature will remain as a link at the top of the blog during the Coronavirus outbreak & will be regularly updated.

 If you hit a hurdle, take a minute to pause, breathe and consider an alternative solution to the issue being faced.
 Perhaps you have guests travelling from overseas and don’t know when travel bans around the world will be lifted.
 Though upsetting, if they aren’t in your inner circle of family and friends, could you potentially go ahead without them on the guest list and live stream the ceremony to them so they will still feel part of the proceedings?

-The case might be that you a struggling to find a mutually agreeable date for both the ceremony and reception venue, or the registrar.
-If so, is there scope to split your celebrations into two – perhaps hold a small ceremony on one date for close friends and family followed up by a meal at your favourite restaurant, then host a bigger party to celebrate with your wider guest list at a later date?
+Is there scope to split your celebrations into two – perhaps hold a small ceremony and celebration on one date for close friends and family, then host a bigger party to celebrate with your wider guest list at a later date?

 Finally, you may have always dreamt of a summer Saturday wedding, but please do consider agreeing to a week day or different season if it’s available and a date that you feel your key guests will be able to make.
 Work with your venue, who will be trying their very best to help you – they want to see your wedding happen just as much as you do.
 Just like a home, what makes a wedding is the people; and so it’s far more important that your celebratory squad are there to party with you than the slight inconvenience of asking that they take a day’s annual leave to attend.